 I wrote an article several years ago (here) about how three different iterations of the Hawaiian government (Kingdom, Republic, and Territory) created strikingly different maps of the islands’ geography and people.
 Each map reflected the needs of the government in power at the time, and reflects changing efforts to position Hawai’i within the American political imagination.
 In 1876 the Kingdom produced a map that sought to convince Americans that Hawai’i was a modern, civilized state, capable of defining and its sovereign space and leading a coalition of Pacific island nations.
 The Republic, seeking admittance into the Union in the 1890s, crafted a map that drew Hawai’i as a possession of the United States, full of savages to be saved and untapped economic potential to be exploited.
 And when the Territory sought statehood during the 1930s in the face of anti-minority and anti-Japanese sentiment, Dole produces a map that made showed Hawaiians as harmless and emphasized the islands’ value as a tourist destination.
 Each map was very different, even though the spaces were the same.
 What changed was the maps’ underlying political rationale.

 This is not just an issue of modern cartographic practice, either.
-Matthew Paris’s maps of England in the thirteenth century were highly politically charged in a number of ways, mapping the independent territories of Wales & Scotland as a part of the realm of England.
+Matthew Paris’s maps of England in the thirteenth century were highly politically charged in a number of ways, mapping the independent territories of Wales & Scotland as a part of the realm of England (click here for an annotated version of one of his maps).
 Medieval mappaemundi (maps of the world) such as the famous Hereford map show the earth as a stage for human history and offer a geography based on a religious/political perspective.
 They connect European Christians to the global space of the End Times, and often expand the territory of the Holy Land in accordance with its spiritual significance.
 Mappaemundi are not alone in playing with space and time to arrange the world in particular ways for specific reasons.
 As an example, the 1500 Juan del la Cosa map of Eurasia and the Americas changes scale between the Old World and the New, making the Americas appear far larger & closer to Europe than they actually are.
 The map also reverses the orientation standard to European mappaemundi, setting the Americas at the top of the map in the space usually reserved for Earthly Paradise.
 In changing the primary direction in which readers engage with the map, the mapmaker encouraged a new political and religious perspective.

 And on it goes; on a global level European mapmaking wrote the world as a space for Europeans, and at a local level it worked to control and order taxable land and peoples.
 But this is not simply a European issue; various medieval and Early Modern Chinese governments did the same sort of thing.
 And as European-style mapping became dominate, other cultures adopted it as a way to speak back to colonial powers.
 In the nineteenth century, Thailand, Japan, and Hawai’i all produced modern trigonometrical national maps that they displayed at World’s Fairs in an attempt to make claims for their equal sovereignty on the global stage.
 And countries the world over have adopted Western-style cadastral and population mapping to order their peoples and spaces.